 - a breach of a condition or

-- breach of an innominate (aka "intermediate") term which deprives the innocent party of substantially the whole benefit of the contract,
+- breach of an innominate (aka an intermediate) term which deprives the innocent party of substantially the whole benefit of the contract,

-is a repudiatory breach and therefore sufficiently serious to terminate a contract for breach.
+are repudiatory breaches of contract and therefore sufficiently serious to terminate a contract.

 - A contract may set out a different standard of breach, such as a:

 These alternative terms don’t necessarily mean “repudiatory breach” – it depends on a proper interpretation of those words within the context of the contract, cast against what has happened in the real world when the parties were performing it.

 If the parties to a business to business contract agree to terminate by reference to those terms, are they are able to do so.

 And just because there’s no express right stated to permit a party to terminate in a contract, doesn’t necessarily mean that it can’t be terminated.